 Earthwork was performed to reconstruct the diversion channel at the 10,500-foot level in the North Pit in 2020.
 The channel, lined with geosynthetic clay liner (GCL) and rip rap, was reestablished to reduce infiltration into the slope and extended to the north to divert water from upper Indian drainage around the pit lake.
-Water captured by the channel diverts to the marsh area at the former Radium Treatment Plant (RTP) location.
+Water captured by the channel diverted water to the marsh area at the former Radium Treatment Plant (RTP) location.
 Construction was completed in July 2020.
-The diversion channel, installed in July 2020, was maintained and repaired, as needed, to prevent erosion in 2021.
-Additional repairs and GCL lining of the channel are planned for 2022 to reduce infiltration and promote drainage to the combined IRD/TCRD drainage channel.
+The channel was extended behind the Mine Shop in 2022, as to no longer direct water to the marsh area at the RTP location and instead direct it towards the channel from Tie Camp installed during 2021.
+The North Pit Diversion channel was lined with fabric and rip rap from the sandstone quarry.